Moonstroke/nprops/README.md

 ## Main differences with `java.util.Properties`

+Although this project aims to provide a substitute to the mentioned class, there are some notable deviations.
+Some things are done differently, or not at all, whether it be to get rid of historical but obsolete aspects, or due to divergences in view; some features are deliberately left out to keep the project simple.
+Below is a list, hopefully complete, of these differences.

-1. Not a hash table
+1. Not a hash table.

 	The properties class does not extend `java.util.Hashtable`.
-It *is* not a properties map, it *contains* a properties map and offers methods to interact with it indirectly.
+It *is* not a properties map, it *contains* a properties map, and offers methods to interact with it indirectly.

-2. Unicode by default
+2. Unicode by default.

 	Instead of using Latin-1 as the default encoding, this project uses UTF-8.
 	It will be compatible for the most part, but this removes the need for Unicode escape sequences (`\uXXXX` constructs) in the properties file.

-3. No secondary map for default values
+3. No secondary map for default values.

 	This is unnecessary, really.
 One can simply call the `setProperty` for each default value before loading a properties file.

-4. Dropped support for XML I/O
+4. Dropped support for XML I/O.

 	For the most part, it is the `.properties` format that is used to store properties; it is clear, legible and concise.
-The XML format is far less used, so support is not essential.
+The XML format is far seldom used, so support is not essential.
 Moreover, it is more verbose and less convenient.